FlavioCorreia/ASCImage-Maker/README.md

 janelaAsc.py is a simple GUI made with tkinter.

-_ascArtPro.py is were the magic happens.
+_ascArtPro.py is where the magic happens.

 Example: